geopython/stetl/README.md

 This is the SETL framework.
 The 'S' stands for Simple or Spatial ETL.
+SETL is Open Source.

 SETL originated in the inspire-foss project (www.inspire-foss.org) and was created by Just van den Broecke.
 Since SETL evolved into a wider use like